oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 **Why This Design:**
 - We tested different designs and found this one works best for our missions
-- It's reliable - it does the same thing every time we run it
+- It's reliable - it almost does the same thing every time we run it
-- It's efficient - we can complete our missions quickly
+- It's efficient - we can complete our missions quickly and accurate
 - It's maintainable - we can fix problems quickly if they arise

 **Key Point:** Our design focuses on doing our chosen missions really well, rather than trying to do everything!